Updated: October 31, 2020

 Discover unnecessary expenses

-By tracking my expenses, I am able to understand my personal motivation for each purchase, which then helps me to make better buying decisions and avoid unnecessary expenses.
+By tracking my expenses, I can understand my personal motivation for each purchase, which then helps me to make better buying decisions and avoid unnecessary expenses.

 Become more systematic